 Legal Ramifications for Sexual Exploitation of a Minor in the Holt County, MO Area

 Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years of age the charges increase to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life in prison.
+However, if the child involved was under 14 years of age the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life imprisonment.

-Mandatory Sex Offender Registration in Holt County, MO and Throughout Missouri
+Who Has to Register as a Sex Offender in Holt County, MO and Throughout Missouri?

 Missouri classifies offenders into different tiers for sex offender registration requirements.
 Those include:

-Penalties for Not Registering as a Sex Offender in Holt County and Throughout Missouri
+Penalties for Failing to Register as a Sex Offender in Holt County and Throughout Missouri

 Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Holt County, MO child pornography attorneys, we provide help in the following practice areas for clients in Holt County and anywhere in Missouri:
+In addition to expert legal representation from our skilled Holt County, MO child pornography lawyers, we provide help in the following practice areas for clients in Holt County and anywhere in Missouri:

 What Are Common Defenses Against Child Pornography Charges in Holt County, MO?